 Python is a free open-source and cross-platform language which has a rich library for almost every task imaginable and specialized research environment.
 Python is an excellent choice for automated trading when the trading frequency is low/medium, i.e. for trades which do not last less than a few seconds.
 It has multiple APIs/Libraries that can be linked to make it optimal, cheaper and allow greater exploratory development of multiple trade ideas.

 Zipline (Used by Quantopian)

 It is an event-driven system that supports both backtesting and live-trading.
 Zipline is currently used in production by Quantopian – a free, community-centred, hosted platform for building and executing trading strategies.
 Zipline is well documented, has a great community, supports Interactive Broker and Pandas integration.
 At the same time, since Quantopian is a web-based tool, cloud programming environment is really impressive.
 However, Zipline is slower compared to commercial platforms with backtesting functionality in a compiled application and isn’t very convenient for trading multiple products.

 It is a vectorized system.
 A python project for real-time financial data collection, analyzing and backtesting trading strategies.
-Supports access of data from Yahoo Finance, Google Finance, HBade and Excel.
+Supports access to data from Yahoo Finance, Google Finance, HBade, and Excel.